-Also referred to as: Nursing Unit Team Leader, Registered Nurse Supervisor (RN)
+Also referred to as: Lead Nurse, Nursing Services Supervisor, Nursing Unit Team Leader, Registered Nurse Supervisor (RN)

 Requirements and Responsibilities

 Nursing Supervisor supervises and coordinates activities of nursing personnel in patient care units.
 Participates in planning work of assigned units and coordinates activities with other patient care units and related departments.
 Being a Nursing Supervisor ensures that patients' needs are met and evaluates unit nursing care and performance.
 Monitors patient recordkeeping activities for accuracy, completion and compliance with all regulations.
-Additionally, Nursing Supervisor requires a bachelor's degree of nursing.
-Typically reports to a manager or head of a unit/department.
-Requires certification as a registered nurse (RN).
+Additionally, Nursing Supervisor requires a bachelor's degree in nursing.
+Requires Registered Nurse (RN).
+Typically requires Advanced Cardiac Life Support (ACLS).
+Typically reports to a manager.
 The Nursing Supervisor supervises a group of primarily para-professional level staffs.
-May also be a level above a supervisor within high volume administrative/ production environments.
+May also be a level above a supervisor within high volume administrative/production environments.
 Makes day-to-day decisions within or for a group/small department.
 Has some authority for personnel actions.
 To be a Nursing Supervisor typically requires 3-5 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area and department processes.

 Find out Job Distribution by: